 Keeping your coolant system in shape is important, even in the winter.
 Coolant, or antifreeze, prevents freezing, lubricates the water pump, and prevents rust from forming in the system.
 However, you’ll need to keep the pH levels in check.
 If the coolant becomes acidic, it can eat holes in the radiator or hoses.

 10. Fuel System Cleaning

 Fuel economy is an attractive trait in a car.
-Over time, the fuel in your gas tank can produce a sediment that gums up and block the flow of fuel from the tank to the engine.
+Over time, the fuel in your gas tank can produce sediment that gums up and block the flow of fuel from the tank to the engine.
 As important as it is to keep your cholesterol low to keep your arteries clear, it is also important to get your fuel system cleaned.
 This service will increase your car’s efficiencies to save you money.

 Extend the Life of Your Car with Kennedy Transmission Brake & Auto

 As with any vehicle, it’s perfectly common to see normal wear and tear.
 And while these all seem like minor impairments, they can cause devastating and costly destruction over time.
 That’s why it’s important to get your car checked and properly maintained at your local Kennedy Transmission Brake & Auto Service shop.
 These essential services will not only extend the life of your car, but they’ll ensure you stay safe on the roads.